-Unborn Babies . . . and the Happiness they Have in Heaven
+Unborn Babies . . . and their dignity as human beings

 In this section, you will be introduced to Jane Roe (of Roe v Wade), Mary Doe, Bernard Nathanson (co-founder of NARAL), and others who changed their minds about the human dignity of unborn babies.